jamhed/yachat/README.md

 2. Check database arguments for correctness (existance)
 4. Online status (connection on/off)
 5. List Conv users
-7. Remove double buttons in templates and in places
 8. On register auto-login
-9. On logout clear everything

 DONE
 ====